In this classic from “The Coach,” Mike O’Horo: Smart advice on how to introduce yourself and get them talking!

 Following a recent post about networking, a reader asked, “What’s the best way to introduce yourself at a networking event?”
 What follows is for business contexts.
 For social etiquette, I’ll defer to Emily Post (or my late mother, who, while my siblings and I were growing up, we considered one and the same).

-How you introduce yourself is determined by your purpose in attending the event.
+How to introduce yourself is determined by your purpose in attending the event.
 Most people adhere to the traditional networking philosophy (which I hope we’ve dissuaded you from embracing), so their purpose is simply to meet people, collect business cards, send a follow-up email and hope for the best.

 - Identify people who acknowledge experiencing a business problem that triggers demand for your service, and